 Irma R. Muñoz, President & Founder

-She has served as Environmental Affairs Commissioner with the City of Los Angeles and currently serves on the Santa Monica Mountains Conservancy Board of Directors.
-In January 2013, she was elected Board Chair of the Santa Monica Mountains Conservancy, and in September 2013, Governor Jerry Brown reappointed her to the Los Angeles County Regional Water Quality Control Board and was elected Vice Chair in January 2014.
+She has served as Environmental Affairs Commissioner with the City of Los Angeles and currently serves as board member of the Santa Monica Mountains Conservancy and the Los Angeles Regional Water Quality Control Board – currently serving as chair of both.

 In 2013, Ms. Muñoz received the Hispanic Heritage Award from the Aquarium of the Pacific for her dedication to the Hispanic communities and the healing of La Madre Tierra as well as named on Poder Magazine’s Top 100 Green Latinos List.